 Eyes and Skin

-Eye inflammation is the main symptom of reactive arthritis when the eyes, skin, and mouth are involved.
+Eye inflammation is one of the main symptoms of reactive arthritis.
+Reactive arthritis may also involve the skin and mouth.
 Conjunctivitis is the inflammation of the eye membranes.
 Symptoms include pain, itching, and discharge.

 Mouth sores and skin rashes are less common.
 However, they can accompany other symptoms of reactive arthritis.

-Your doctor may run additional tests to rule out other STIs if your symptoms indicate chlamydia infection.
-He or she will swab the urethra in men and will perform a pelvic exam and cervical swab on women.
+Your doctor may run additional tests to rule out sexually transmitted infections if your symptoms indicate a Chlamydia infection.
+Your doctor will swab the urethra in men and will perform a pelvic exam and cervical swab on women.
+Your doctor may also do an arthrocentesis where the fluid in the joint is removed with a needle and studies are done on the fluid that was removed.

 Treatment for reactive arthritis depends on the cause of the condition.
 Your doctor will prescribe antibiotic medications to treat an underlying infection.
-He or she may prescribe additional medications for conjunctivitis, mouth ulcers, or skin rashes if needed.
+They may prescribe additional medications for conjunctivitis, mouth ulcers, or skin rashes if needed.

 The goal of treatment once the underlying infection is under control turns to pain relief and management.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen help relieve pain and reduce inflammation.

-Your doctor may prescribe stronger anti-inflammatories if over-the-counter medications do not relieve your pain.
+Your doctor may prescribe stronger anti-inflammatories if over-the-counter medications don’t relieve your pain.
 Corticosteroids are man-made drugs that mimic cortisol, a hormone that the body produces naturally.
 These drugs work by fighting off white blood cells and other chemicals in the body that can cause inflammation.

 Talk to your doctor if stiffness and pain limit your range of motion.
-He or she might refer you to a physical therapist.
+They might refer you to a physical therapist.
 Physical therapy is a gradual treatment process.
 The goal is to return to your healthy range of motion without pain.

 The outlook for patients with reactive arthritis is positive.
 Most people make a full recovery.
 However, recovery time can range from a few months to almost a year in some cases.
-Nearly 50 percent of people with reactive arthritis experience a relapse of symptoms after initial treatment (NIAMS, 2011).
+According to NIAMS, between 15 and 50 percent of people with reactive arthritis experience a relapse of symptoms after initial treatment.